-Medication compliance aids such as “Blister packs” (also known as “Dossette boxes”) are one of the ways to help people remembering to take their medicines.
+Medication compliance aids such as “Blister packs” (also known as “Dossette boxes”) are one of the methods used to help people remember to take their medicines.

 Blister packs contain designated sealed compartments, or spaces for medicines to be taken at particular times of the day.